-But what if your harvest was a little too bountiful?
+We put so much work and thought into our gardens, and there's nothing like being rewarded with a bountiful harvest of potatoes, carrots, turnips, or radishes.
 Sometimes, the garden provides much more than we can eat today or even tomorrow.
-Some crops, we grow specifically to store.
-And it is heartbreaking to watch the fruits of our labor shrivel up in the crisper or get soggy and rotten before we can enjoy them.
+Some crops we grow specifically to store.
+It is heartbreaking to watch the fruits of our labor shrivel up in the crisper or get soggy and rotten before we can enjoy them.

 How to Store Root Vegetables

 To store root vegetables properly, they keep the longest at 32 to 40 degrees Fahrenheit and 95% humidity.
 At temperatures above 40 F, they start to sprout and decompose, and when frozen, they begin to lose their flavor.
 In most all cases, do not wash root vegetables, water can lead to mildew and rotting.
 Also, keep them away from light, which encourages sprouting.

 - Beets: Cut the tops off.
 Brush off any soil, but don't wash them.
 Store your beets in an open bowl or another container with a damp towel or paper towel set over the top.
 Don't refrigerate.
 They should keep 1 to 3 months.

 - Carrots: Cut the tops off and brush off any soil.
 Store them in a cool place (the refrigerator crisper drawer or lowest shelf) in an open container.
 They need to be kept moist to stay crisp, so wrap them in a damp towel.
 They should keep 4 to 6 months.

 - Celeriac: Wrap the individual roots in a damp towel and store them in your refrigerator's crisper drawer.
 It should keep 3 to 4 months.

 - Jerusalem artichokes (sunchokes): Place them in plastic bags or a container of damp sand in a cold root cellar or basement.
 They should keep 2 to 5 months.